 Surprising Primary Wins for Pro-Life Women

-WASHINGTON — This week’s primary victories for GOP senatorial contenders Christine O’Donnell of Delaware and Kelly Ayotte, New Hampshire’s attorney general, boosted hopes that the 2010 midterm elections will mark “the year of the pro-life woman,” particularly in the Senate.
+WASHINGTON — Primary victories for GOP senatorial contenders Christine O’Donnell of Delaware and Kelly Ayotte, New Hampshire’s attorney general, boosted hopes that the 2010 midterm elections will make this “the year of the pro-life woman,” particularly in the Senate.

 But O’Donnell’s win also exposed long-simmering tensions within the Republican Party, pitting its leadership against Tea Party activists.
 The GOP appears poised to sideline life issues in its effort to retake the Senate by appealing primarily to voters’ concerns about the economy, government overreach and unemployment.

 The divided reaction to O’Donnell’s triumph underscored competing objectives within the party.
 While pro-life leaders and Republican National Committee Chairman Michael Steele embraced O’Donnell, top party strategist Karl Rove and the National Republican Senatorial Committee distanced the GOP from her campaign.

 “Christine O’Donnell’s win, combined with the successes of Carly Fiorina and Sharron Angle, continues building momentum for 2010 to be remembered as the ‘Year of the Pro-Life Woman,’” said Susan B. Anthony List’s president, Marjorie Dannenfelser, in a statement released after the Delaware primary results were broadcast.